bcgov/design-research-guide/docs/planning-research/consent.md

 - How the information is going to be used
 - Who to contact if there are any questions

+A consent form creates a record of consent to participate in the research.

+Participant's must be given the option to receive a copy of the dated and signed consent form.

 ### Consent Form Requirements